 During the time when a decent version of the film was unavailable, an unfinished workprint version of Williams' original film (see below) surfaced through VHS copies which circulated amongst collectors and animation enthusiasts before becoming available on the internet in the 2000's.
 By repeatedly duplicating VHS copies of it, the workprint's quality was deteriorated, along with the film's beautiful colors and detail.

 At the 2000 Annecy Film Festival, Williams showed Roy E. Disney a VHS copy of the film's workprint, which Disney agreed to help restore.
 Unfortunately, the scarcity of original pencil tests and completed animations plus legal issues with Miramax have stalled the project.
-Disney's departure from the company in 2003 (and passing in 2009) led to the restoration (now under the supervision of Don Hahn) being put on hold.
+Disney's departure from the company in 2003 (and passing in 2009) led to the restoration (reportedly appointed to Don Hahn) being put on hold.

 Since 2006, the film has acquired a cult following on the Internet through "The Recobbled Cut", an unofficial restoration by artist Garrett Gilchrist.
 This re-edit showcases the film in the most complete version currently available in the highest quality, mirroring Williams' intentions as closely as possible.
 All kinds of rare footage has been included (some of which was supplied by artists who had worked on the film in the early 90's), ranging from HD 35mm footage to VHS workprint footage.
 The HD version took over two years to complete and is probably the most complex restoration of any film ever attempted.
 More than anything, the Recobbled Cut shows how close the film is to being complete (the film was about 75-80% complete when production ended, with most of the film's more complex and intricate scenes already completed).

 The film has also gained exposure through a documentary by filmmaker Kevin Schreck called "Persistence Of Vision", which tells the film's troubled story and has been gotten considerable acclaim in the independent film scene.